microsoft/PartnerResources/_docs/Skilling/Business Central Academy/outlook.md

 ## Videos

-Integrating Outlook in your BC demo environment to highlight demos such as Quote-to-Cash or Procure-to-Pay from an email in your Outlook inbox.
+Want to learn how to integrate Outlook in your BC demo environment to highlight demos such as Quote-to-Cash or Procure-to-Pay from an email in your Outlook inbox.

 These two videos provide pre-sales engineers guidance on how to demonstrate the integrated experience betweeen Microsoft Oulook and Business Central and how to configure your own environment.